NLedge/NLedge/README.md

-✌️ Howdy, I’m currently a Computer Science and Math Undergrad
+✌️ Howdy, I like math and computers

-🖻 Pfp made with stable diffusion